-Based on our research and development plans, we believe that the net proceeds from this offering, together with our existing cash will be sufficient to fund our operations for .
+Based on our research and development plans, we believe that the net proceeds from this offering, together with our existing cash, will be sufficient to fund our operations for .
+We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.